TeissierYannis/CPE-bigdata-TDM-project/services/README.md

 ```

 This will return a graph of the dominant color of the images.
-You can choose the number of colors and the type of graph (bar, treemap or all)
+You can choose the number of colors and the type of graph (bar, treemap, pie, wordcloud or all)

 - **images tags**: